Hiền Thục: Music and image

-Conflict with singer Thanh Thao
+Conflict with singer Thanh Thảo

 During first years of the comeback, besides personal life's issues, she faced many musical copyright issues.
-For instance, regarding two songs Co Don Minh Em and Khuc Tinh Sau with singer Thanh Thao.
-The conflict was officially clarified as her manager at that time - Trinh Tu Trung accused Thanh Thao for exclusively buying the copyright of two songs while Hien Thuc had finished recording them and was about to release the album.
+For instance, regarding two songs Co Don Minh Em and Khuc Tinh Sau with singer Thanh Thảo.
+The conflict was officially clarified as her manager at that time - Trinh Tu Trung accused Thanh Thao for exclusively buying the copyright of two songs while she had finished recording them and was about to release the album.
 This put her into financial crisis.

-However, according to the only statement from Thanh Thao in which she denied it, as she said that whether it was right or wrong, the composer of these songs - Phuong Uyen should be the one who clarified.
+However, according to the only statement from Thanh Thảo in which she denied it, as she said that whether it was right or wrong, the composer of these songs - Phuong Uyen should be the one who clarified.
 When Hien Thuc announced the release of Co Don Minh Em also caused Thanh Thao some problems but she let it pass.
 Thanh Thao also stated that anyone can perform this song as long as they asked for permission, however Hien Thuc didn't.

 In 2009, Hien Thuc performed in the live show of Han Thai Tu which was produced by Music Box Agency of Thanh Thao.
 However, their relationship was still not friendly.
 In 2011, Thanh Thao invited her to perform at the show Ngan Sao Hoi Tu and their relationship has been better ever since.

 Moreover, Hien Thuc was also dragged into copyright issue with Thu Minh and Hoang Le Vi.
 Both of them were resolved.